 If you have good credit, a good track record and can provide your home or business as collateral, you may be able to secure a business loan from a bank.
 However, they have become much more conservative since the financial crisis.
 The bar for securing capital is rising and, even if the fundamentals of your business are in place, banks may still be reluctant to risk their money on a new enterprise.
 Even if you are accepted, this loan will have an impact on your finances.
 Repayments are fixed which could be a constant drain on your finances.

-Another option comes in the form of a merchant cash advance.
+Another option comes in the form of a merchant funding.
 There are many providers out there and, if you do your research, you may be able to find one tailored to the restaurant industry.
 The idea is simple: first you receive an immediate capital injection which you pay off gradually by agreeing a percentage of your credit and debit card receipts.

 It’s a great solution for a restaurant which takes most of its money through card transactions and offers a flexible method of repayment.
 If business is good, you’ll pay it off more quickly; if it’s bad then you won’t lose as much if your revenue.
 In short, you pay it back when you get paid by your customers.